nandp1/Line-Tester-Analysis/README.md

-# Line-Tester-analysis
+# Welcome to Line by Tester Analysis

-The repository contains R codes  Analysis of Variance for Line x Tester crossing design.
+##  Introduction

-Codes for both Randomized complete block design (RCBD) and Alpha lattice are given.
+ Here we learn on how to conduct Line by Tester analysis which is the most common design used by Plant Breeders to estimate Combining ability and Genetic variances.